DG1001/RoadWeave/doc/usage.md

 - Share the public link for read-only access
 - Click "View Public Blog" to see the public version

+**Reactions Control:**
+- Toggle "👍 Reactions On" to "🚫 Reactions Off" to control public engagement
+- When enabled: Public viewers can react to blog posts with 6 LinkedIn-style emotions
+- When disabled: Clean, content-focused view without reaction buttons
+- Setting applies immediately to public view

 **Regenerate Blog:**
 - Click "Regenerate Blog" to rebuild content from all entries
 - Useful after changing language or when content needs refresh